Eating Your Way To A Healthier Bladder

 Our Top 5 Tips for Practical ways to improve bladder health

 Originally published on: July 7th, 2017.
 Last modified on October 11th, 2021

 Did you know that for many people, incontinence issues can be vastly improved just by adjusting what we eat and drink?

 The NHS estimates that there are around 14 million people who have bladder control problems and around 6.5 million people who suffer from poor bowel control and these are people of all ages – incontinence in not an issue just for the elderly.

 - Caffeine – coffee, tea, cola and chocolate can increase bladder activity and act as a diuretic.
+A diuretic is something that increases the amount of urine you pass.
 If you can’t quit caffeine completely, look to reduce your intake to no more than one cup a day.
 Caffeine also has a laxative effect on the bowel.
 If the thought of cutting out chocolate leaves you in a cold sweat, then try swapping to a small amount of dark chocolate, which will satisfy the craving and contains less additives

 - Acidic foods – foods such as tomatoes and citrus foods can cause urine to become more acidic and lead to bladder irritation and increased urgency

 - Alcoholic drinks – alcohol can affect the signal between your brain and bladder telling you when you need to go, which could lead to an increase in accidents.
 Alcohol can also dehydrate leading to further bladder irritation and more concentrated urine.
 Alcohol also has a strong laxative effect on the bowel

 - Fizzy drinks – the carbonation in fizzy drinks triggers irritation and sensitivity in an overactive bladder